 Will Wars bring Peace: A Debate on Convince of Heart and Description of Reality?

 War is not a civilized or a dignified way to get hold of right.
-Because in wars national development is arrested, education, economy and technology left backward, leaders become cruel and unjust, military is too expensive and humans become victims.
+Because in wars national development is arrested, education, economy and technology left backwards, leaders become cruel and unjust, the military is too expensive and humans become victims.

-India and Pakistan, two neighbouring country, are locked in an unending terrain of stalemate to foster and further the political conveniences.
-At this pretext they indulged in eventual wars, conflicts and military standoffs.
+India and Pakistan, two neighbouring countries, are locked in an unending terrain of stalemate to foster and further the political conveniences.
+At this pretext, they indulged in eventual wars, conflicts and military standoffs.
 Resultantly, both countries have to face dismal national development in terms of educational, economic and technological backwardness.
 The fiscal resources have been misused in the form of expensive military systems and procurements, unexpected human crisis compensatory exigencies.
-Even common people have been pushed in to the arena of social insecurity.
+Even common people have been pushed into the arena of social insecurity.
 How long it will continue and when will both the nations realize the adverse implications of the politics of “convenience”.
-If this “convenience fostering” approach based on historical rivalries persists there won’t be any possibility to establish friendly relationship among two neighbours.
-Instead a relationship of hyper-rivalry can crop up making peace and development a distant dream.
+If this “convenience fostering” approach based on historical rivalries persists there won’t be any possibility to establish a friendly relationship among two neighbours.
+Instead, a relationship of hyper-rivalry can crop up making peace and development a distant dream.

-The sixty five years life of indo-Pak relations is ill and hostile because of wars cased by many disputes significantly the state of Jammu and Kashmir since 1947.
+The sixty-five years life of Indo-Pak relations is ill and hostile because of wars caused by many disputes significantly the state of Jammu and Kashmir since 1947.
 They fought many wars to bring peace but they invite miseries rather peace.
-Both states are inflecting pain through the body of Kashmiris.
+Both states are inflicting pain through the body of Kashmiris.
 These wars have created cultural misunderstandings among the citizens of the two countries.
 Indians are viewing Pakistanis as Muslims, raiders, terrorists, anti-Indian, lifelong enemies, and Kashmir as an integral part of India.
 On the other side, Pakistanis are considering Indians as, non-Muslims (Kafirs), occupiers, imperialists, anti-Muslim eternal enemies, and Kashmir as a jugular vein of Pakistan.
 This unending hostility has ruined the pillars of peace and involved states are spending more on wars to create illness and less on strategies of peace to prevent or cure the illness.

-Keeping in view these commonly visible facts and disadvantages of war there is a need to devise the strategies of peace.
+Keeping in view these commonly visible facts and disadvantages of the war, there is a need to devise the strategies of peace.
 The grey area between war and peace is undiscovered wisdom which we need to explore to train the minds for peace.
-Peace is desired by every normal human being as a state of wellness.
-It is cherished by those who experience uncured trouble caused by illness of long standing conflicts and wars.
+Every normal human being desires peace as a state of wellness.
+It is cherished by those who experience uncured trouble caused by the illness of long-standing conflicts and wars.
 It’s time for India and Pakistan to work with each other rather than against each other.
 Wars will never bring peace and security.
-It is convince of their hearts rather than acknowledgment of some mutual meta-realities.
+It is convinced of their hearts rather than an acknowledgement of some mutual meta-realities.
 Peace can be only maintained by empowering the technique of tolerance and reconciliation through various forms of efficient negotiations and mediations.
 These peace strategies should be projected as the central part of foreign policy to address the issues, causes and context of conflict at pre-war situations.